avgjoe1017/AffirmBeats-2.0/README.md

-# Affirmation Beats
+# Recenter

 **Hear what you need to believe.**

-Affirmation Beats is an AI-powered wellness app that generates personalized affirmation audio sessions paired with calming soundscapes.
+Recenter is an AI-powered wellness app that generates personalized affirmation audio sessions paired with calming soundscapes.
 Built with Expo and React Native.

 ## Recent Updates